dakanji/RefindPlus/README-Dev.md

 transient_boot        |Disables saving the last booted loader if not required unicode_collation     |Provides finetuned support for languages that use unicode text

-## Extended Functionality
+## Modified Functionality
-In addition to the new functionality listed above, the following upsteam tokens have been extended:
+In addition to the new functionality listed above, the following upsteam tokens have been modified:
 - **"use_graphics_for" Token:** OpenCore and Clover added as options that can be set to boot in graphics mode.
 - **"showtools" Token:** Additional tool added:
   - `clean_nvram` : Allows resetting nvram directly from RefindPlus.